Always check for Film Festival promo codes before you submit. Save 20% with a FilmFreeway waiver code at checkout.Save 20% now!

 Few film festivals explain their judging process online.
 After traveling to several film festivals across the country, I noticed that it is pretty rare to meet any of the judges at the events as well.
 Why is this process so mysterious?
 At every single film festival event that we have, I’ll sit down with filmmakers and screenwriters and talk for hours about the film industry, film festivals and film production.
 Eventually the conversation leads to the following questions:

 Personally, I watch about 300 short films per month.
 It’s a part of my daily routine.
 I don’t like to watch more than 2 hours of films in a single setting.
 I use high quality headphones and a 42 inch HD Television to watch films.
-It’s not exactly the same as watching them in a movie theater, but I don’t feel like watching submissions on my phone, at the gym is the right environment to fully evaluate them.
-We have monthly sessions for judges and watch films as a group.
-We have scorecards and often times, we stop films to discuss them.
+It’s not exactly the same as watching them in a movie theater, but I don’t feel like watching submissions on my phone or at the gym is the right environment to fully evaluate them.
+We also have monthly sessions for judges and watch films as a group.
+It helps, when judging horror films, to be in a group setting.
+We have scorecards and oftentimes, we stop films to discuss them.
 Individually, I encourage our judges to watch films on a large screen with good headphones.
-Many of them like to use their phones and tablets.
+Many of them like to use their phones and tablets as well.
 Most judges will watch 4-5 movies per day, pretty consistently.
-I have some judges that will binge 6 hours of films in one evening.
-Everyone has their own schedule and style.

 I personally watch every film submitted to every film festival from beginning to end at least once.
 Even more, I evaluate films for technical issues and award nominations.
 As a result, I watch some films 3-5 times!
 Our judges watch as many films as possible in the 1st round, then re-watch films that make it to the final round.